bufbuild-ru/docs/docs/bufstream/iceberg/index.md

 Bufstream supports updates to the following catalogs today:

+- REST Catalogs (including Apache Polaris)
-- REST Catalog
+- Glue Data Catalog (AWS)
 - BigLake Metastore (GCP)
 - BigQuery Metastore (GCP)

-We plan to add support for the following catalogs in an upcoming release:

-- Snowflake Polaris
-- Databricks Unity Catalog
-- Snowflake Horizon
-- Glue (AWS)

 Bufstream's Iceberg REST catalog support allows you to deploy a [REST adapter](https://hub.docker.com/r/tabulario/iceberg-rest) in front of Iceberg catalogs that don't have an explicit integration with Bufstream.
 As a result, Bufstream is able to integrate with _any_ existing catalog as well as bespoke implementations.